astroport-fi/aips/AIP0/aip0.md

 #### AIP Lifecycle Breakdown

-1. **Conception**: A AIP Author posts a ARC proposal on the [Astroport forum](https://forum.astroport.fi/) under the *Astroport Requests for Comments* category.
+1. **Conception**: An AIP Author posts a ARC proposal on the [Astroport forum](https://forum.astroport.fi/) under the *Astroport Requests for Comments* category.
 From this point on, AIP Editors will be available to assist the AIP Author.

-2. **Approved by AIP Editor(s)**: A AIP Editor verifies that the posted ARC proposal:
+2. **Approved by AIP Editor(s)**: An AIP Editor verifies that the posted ARC proposal:

    - Follows the appropriate format of the AIP Template for its type.
    - Is either an original AIP or a replacement for an older AIP.